dilner1/Portfolio_one/README.md

 The lighthouse scores are quite good however there is a difference between the mobile and desktop version in regards to performance.

-Several people have tested my site, it works well on various devices with many positive comments about layout and design.
+Several people have tested this site, it works well on various devices with many positive comments about layout and design.
 None of the testers have any knowledge of HTML or CSS so could not comment on the code.

 # Unfixed Bugs